Singular Riemannian foliations and $\mathcal{I}$-Poisson manifolds: Singular Riemannian foliations and their Morita equivalence

 \section{Singular Riemannian foliations and their Morita equivalence}

-2mm In what follows, $(M,g)$ denotes a Riemannian manifold.
-We first recall the traditional notion of a \emph{singular Riemannian foliations} (SRF) motivated by \cite{molino}, to which we will add the suffix "geometric" so as to distinguish it from a second one that we will introduce directly below. \begin{deff} Let $\mathcal{F}$ be an SF on $(M,g)$.
-We call the triple $(M,g,\mathcal{F})$ a \emph{geometric SRF}, if every geodesic orthogonal to a leaf at one point is orthogonal to all the leaves it meets. \end{deff}
+In what follows, $(M,g)$ denotes a Riemannian manifold.
+We first recall the traditional notion of a \emph{singular Riemannian foliations} (SRF) motivated by \cite{molino}, to which we will add the suffix ``geometric'' so as to distinguish it from a second one that we will introduce directly below.

+\begin{Definition} Let $\mathcal{F}$ be an SF on $(M,g)$.
+We call the triple $(M,g,\mathcal{F})$ a \emph{geometric SRF}, if every geodesic orthogonal to a leaf at one point is orthogonal to all the leaves it meets. \end{Definition}

-2mm In this text, we focus mainly on the following definition of SRFs, streamlining the one given in \cite{stroblkotov}\footnote{For the relation of module SRFs with the notion defined in \cite{stroblkotov} see Appendix \ref{app} as well as Theorem \ref{thm:almostKilling} below.}$\colon$
+In this text, we focus mainly on the following definition of SRFs, streamlining the one given in \cite{stroblkotov}\footnote{For the relation of module SRFs with the notion defined in \cite{stroblkotov} see Appendix \ref{app} as well as Theorem \ref{thm:almostKilling} below.}: